MicrosoftDocs/entra-docs/docs/fundamentals/how-to-manage-user-profile-info.md

 ## Guidance on user name properties

 Microsoft Entra ID provides several fields for specifying full and partial names, departments, and titles.
-In general, we recommend treating every name-related field in Microsoft Entra ID as user-visible data that Microsoft and third-party apps might use in different contexts.
-Name fields in Microsoft Entra ID should represent the users's preferred name that can be reflected through all Microsoft products.
+In general, we recommend treating every name-related field in Microsoft Entra ID as user-visible data that Microsoft and non-Microsoft apps might use in different contexts.
+Name fields in Microsoft Entra ID should represent the user's preferred name that can be reflected through all Microsoft products.

 Applications in Microsoft 365 display a user's name as defined by either: